AragornWrath/Team-Freaky-Deployment/README.md

 **In order to use this feature:**
 Create an account with a valid username, password, and email address.
 Go to the login page.
 Try to login with your correct name but incorrect password 5 times.
 On the fifth time an email will be sent to the email address associated with your account alerting you of the potential security risk on your account.
+Please be sure to check your spam folder, as the email may go there!

+- sincerely, The Freaks